urschrei/cvmcount/README.md

 `-e --epsilon`: how close you want your estimate to be to the true number of distinct tokens.
 A smaller ε means you require a more precise estimate.
 For example, ε = 0.05 means you want your estimate to be within 5 % of the actual value.
 An epsilon of 0.8 is a good starting point for most applications.

 `-d --delta`: the level of certainty that the algorithm's estimate will fall within your desired accuracy range.
 A higher confidence (e.g. 99.9 %) means you're very sure the estimate will be accurate, while a lower confidence (e.g. 90 %) means there's a higher chance the estimate may be outside your desired range.
-A delta of 0.1 is a good starting point for most applications
+A delta of 0.1 is a good starting point for most applications.

 `-s --streamsize`: this is used to determine buffer size and can be a loose approximation.
-The closer it is to the stream size, the more accurate the results
+The closer it is to the stream size, the more accurate the results.

 The `--help` option is available.